wpilibsuite/frc-docs/source/docs/software/wpilib-tools/outlineviewer/index.rst

 To add additional key/value pairs to NetworkTables, right click on a location and choose the corresponding data type.

-LabVIEW teams can use the Variables tab of the LabVIEW Dashboard to accomplish the same functionality as OutlineViewer.
+.. note:: LabVIEW teams can use the Variables tab of the LabVIEW Dashboard to accomplish the same functionality as OutlineViewer.